Emmanuel687/ETasks/README.md

-# ETasks - Task Manager Application.
+# ETasks - Task Manager Application

 ## Overview
 **ETasks** is a powerful task management application built with Vue.js and Supabase.
 It helps users organize, track, and complete tasks efficiently with features like task prioritization, deadlines, and status tracking..